Learning Semidefinite Regularizers: Introduction

 where $\|X\|_\star := \sum_{i} \sigma_i(X)$.
 As the nuclear norm ball has a tractable semidefinite description \cite{Faz:02,RFP:10}, the atomic norm induced by $\A_{q}(\L)$ can be computed efficiently using semidefinite programming.

 Given a collection of data points $\{\by^{(j)}\}_{j=1}^n \subset \R^d$ and a target dimension $q$, our goal is to find a linear map $\L : \R^{q \times q} \rightarrow \R^d$ such that each $\by^{(j)}$, upon normalization by the gauge function of $\A_{q}(\L)$, lies on a low-dimensional face of $\mathrm{conv}(\A_{q}(\L))$.
 For each $\by^{(j)}$ to have this property, it must have a sparse representation using the atomic set $\A_{q}(\L)$; that is, there must exist a low-rank matrix $X^{(j)} \in \R^{q \times q}$ with $\by^{(j)} = \L (X^{(j)})$.
 The matrix $X^{(j)}$ provides a concise description of $\by^{(j)} \in \R^d$ in the higher-dimensional space $\R^{q \times q}$.
 Consequently, the problem of learning a semidefinite-representable regularizer with a unit ball that is a linear image of the nuclear norm ball may be phrased as one of \emph{matrix factorization}.
 In particular, let $Y = [\by^{(1)} | \cdots | \by^{(n)}] \in \R^{d \times n}$ denote the data matrix, and let $\L_{i} \in \R^{q \times q}, ~ i=1,\dots,d$ be the matrix that specifies the linear functional corresponding to the $i$'th component of a linear map $\L : \R^{q \times q} \rightarrow \R^d$.
-Then our objective can be viewed as one of finding a collection of matrices $\{\L_{i}\}_{i=1}^d \subset \R^{q \times q}$ specifying linear functionals and a set of low-rank matrices $\{X^{(j)}\}_{j=1}^n \subset \R^{q \times q}$ specifying concise descriptions such that:
+Then our objective can be viewed as one of finding a collection of matrices $\{\L_{i}\}_{i=1}^d \subset \R^{q \times q}$ specifying linear functionals and a set of low-rank matrices $\ensafull \subset \R^{q \times q}$ specifying concise descriptions such that:

+Here $\langle A,B \rangle = \mathrm{trace}(A^{\prime} B)$ denotes the trace inner product between matrices.
 Note the distinction with dictionary learning in which one seeks a factorization of the data matrix $Y$ such that the $X^{(j)}$'s are sparse vectors as opposed to low-rank matrices as in our approach.
 Figure \ref{fig:comparison} summarizes the key differences between dictionary learning and the present paper.